kervi/doc/source/getstarted/hello_world.rst

 .. image:: ../images/hello_world.png

 Not the most inspiring application but now you are started.
-Proceed to the next section and see how you add some content.
+Proceed to the next chapter and see how you add some content.